Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

 3. Enter the applicable tax key in the *Tax key* field.
 The tax keys can be checked, created, edited and deleted in the *Accounting* module, see [Manage the tax keys](../../RetailSuiteAccounting/Integration/02_ManageTaxKeys.md).

+  > [Info] Choosing the right tax key is essential for the automatic booking function in the *Accounting* module, as the *Taxes* module provides the *Invoicing* module with the configured tax key, which is turn is used by the *Invoicing* module to book the transaction in the *Accounting* module.

-[comment]: <> (Check with FH why tax keys are necessary here.
-You can save the tax rate without tax key.
-Does the Taxes module interact somehow with the Accounting module?
-Or does it affect performance with Fakturierung, if no tax key or a wrong tax key, z.B. already in use with other tax rate/Steuersatz, is used?
-Or does it affect bookings/posting in Accounting?)
+[comment]: <> (Check with FH if this is correct.
+It is possible to save the tax rate without tax key.
+How does it affect performance with Fakturierung, if no tax key or a wrong tax key, z.B. already in use with other tax rate/Steuersatz, is used?
+Does it affect bookings/posting in Accounting?
+Does the system give an error message?
+Or does it simply not work/book automatically the transaction?)

 4. Click the *Tax zone* drop-down list and select the appropriate tax zone.